 Umbraco Cloud uses a two-part deployment approach where we keep meta data (Document types, templates, etc) and content (Content nodes and Media) as separate parts of a deployment.
 In order to be able to distinguish between the two types of deployments we use the term transfer for content and media deployments and the term deploy for meta data deployments.
 In summary:

-Meta data such as Document Types, Templates, Macros, Views and config files are stored in a git repository and are deployed between environments using either a git client or the Umbraco Cloud Portal.
+Meta data such as Document Types, Templates, Forms, Views and config files are stored in a git repository and are deployed between environments using either a git client or the Umbraco Cloud Portal.

 Content and Media items are not stored in the git repository.
 These needs to be transferred directly from the Umbraco backoffice using the "Queue for Transfer" option.
 Once a content editor has all the items needed for a transfer (which could be just a single item) they will use the Deployment Dashboard in the Content section to transfer the items in the queue.